-Air pollution is one of the biggest threats for the environment and affects everyone: humans, animals, crops, cities, forests, aquatic ecosystems...
+Air pollution causes, effects and prevention is worth taken a gross look at.
+Air pollution is one among the largest threats for the environment and affects everyone: humans, animals, crops, cities, forests, aquatic ecosystems...

-Air pollution can be defined as an alteration of air quality that can be characterized by measurements of chemical, biological or physical pollutants in the air.
-Therefore, air pollution means the undesirable presence of impurities or the abnormal rise in the proportion of some constituents of the atmosphere we can also relate air pollution as a mixture of natural and man-made substances in the air we breathe.
-It is typically separated into two categories: outdoor air pollution and indoor air pollution. "air pollution causes, effects and prevention"
+Air pollution can be defined as an alteration of air quality that may be characterised by measurements of chemical, biological or physical pollutants within the air.
+Therefore, air pollution means the undesirable presence of impurities or the abnormal rise in the proportion of some constituents of the atmosphere we can also relate air pollution as a mixture of natural and synthetic substances within the air we breathe.
+It is generally separated into two categories: outdoor pollution and indoor pollution. "air pollution causes, effects and prevention"

-Outdoor air pollution: involves exposures that take place outside of the built environment.
+Outdoor air pollution: involves exposures that surface outside of the designed environment.
 Examples include:

-- Fine particles produced by the burning of fossil fuels (i.e. the coal and petroleum used in energy production)
+- Fine particles made by the burning of fossil fuels (i.e. the coal and petroleum used in energy production),

-- Noxious gases (sulfur dioxide, nitrogen oxides, carbon monoxide, chemical vapors, etc.)
+- Noxious gases e.g. sulfur dioxide, nitrogen oxides, carbon monoxide, etc.)

-- Ground-level ozone (a reactive form of oxygen and a primary component of urban smog)
+- Ground-level ozone (a reactive kind of oxygen and a primary part of urban smog)

-Indoor air pollution: involves exposures to particulates, carbon oxides, and other pollutants carried by indoor air or dust.
+Indoor air pollution: means exposure to particulates, carbon oxides and other pollutants that are carried by indoor air or dust.
 Examples include: